meneguzzi/sicsa-master-class-2017/README.md

 ## Abstract

-Plan and goal recognition is the task of inferring the plan and goal of an agent through the observation of its actions and its environment and has a number of applications on computer-human interaction, assistive technologies and surveillance.
+> Plan and goal recognition is the task of inferring the plan and goal of an agent through the observation of its actions and its environment and has a number of applications on computer-human interaction, assistive technologies and surveillance.
 Although such techniques using planning domain theories have developed a number of very accurate and effective techniques, they often rely on assumptions of full observability and noise-free observations.
 These assumptions are not necessarily true in the real world, regardless of the technique used to translate sensor data into symbolic logic-based observations.
 In this tutorial class, we explain plan recognition approaches that rely on a range of assumptions about the available domain knowledge , from complete plan-libraries up to incomplete planning domain theories.
 We end the tutorial explaining applications of these techniques in two specific areas: multiagent systems and video data recognition.

+## Slides

+Here is the latest version of the Slides for the: [Master Class on Plan and Goal Recognition](sicsa-planrecognition.pdf)

 ## Program (17/10)